Lynn Silipigni Connaway, Ph.D.

 Lynn Silipigni Connaway earned the Ph.D. in Library and Information Studies from the University of Wisconsin, Madison, a Master of Library Science degree from the University of Arizona, and a Bachelor of Science degree in Library Science from Edinboro State University.

-Connaway has been actively involved in numerous committees within the American Library Association (ALA), including Vice-chair (2011-12) / Chair-elect (2012-13) of its Library Research Round Table, and Vice-chair (2009-11) / Chair (2011-12) of the Association for College and Research Libraries (ACRL) Research Planning and Review Committee.
-She recently served on the ALA Committee on Accreditation, and is a member of the American Society for Information Science and Technology (ASIS&T), and the Association of Library and Information Science Educators (ALISE).
+Connaway has been actively involved in numerous committees within the American Library Association (ALA), including Vice-chair (2011-12) / Chair (2012-13) of its Library Research Round Table, and Vice-chair (2009-11) / Chair (2011-12) of the Association for College and Research Libraries (ACRL) Research Planning and Review Committee and Vice-Chair (2013-2014) / Chair (2014-2015) of the Value of Academic Libraries Committee.
+She has served on the ALA Committee on Accreditation and is a member of the Association of Library and Information Science Educators (ALISE).
+She also is a member of the Association for Information Science and Technology (ASIS&T) and served as a Director-at-Large on the Board (2012-2015) and as President-Elect, President, and Past President (2016-2018).

 For further information about the work of Lynn Silipigni Connaway: